Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Methods

 we find $\alpha$ to be at least

-We use $\alpha = h_\mathrm{max}^2/h_\mathrm{min}^2$ throughout all numerical experiments.
-This way, we scan through all observables at least once to rank them according to \cref{eq:target_Bernstein_bound} and find potentially good settings afterwards.
-As described in \cref{sec:results}, this overhead introduced can be mitigated by applying the truncation criterion, \cref{corollary:truncation_criterion}, and running ShadowGrouping on the smaller observable set again.
+We use $\alpha = h_\mathrm{max}/h_\mathrm{min} + h_\mathrm{min}$ throughout all numerical experiments.
+This way, we scan through all observables at least once to rank them according to \cref{eq:target_Bernstein_bound} and find suitable settings afterwards.
+This overhead introduced can be mitigated by applying the truncation criterion, \cref{corollary:truncation_criterion} in the \supplement, and running ShadowGrouping on the smaller observable set again.
 This combination is computationally efficient (it roughly doubles the computational overhead) and ensures that only the observables of statistical relevance to the tail bound are considered in the first place.

-\subsection{Comparison with derandomization}
+\subsection{Comparison with Derandomization}

-While our tail bound, \cref{theorem:Bernstein}, is the first derived upper bound for the energy estimation of quantum many-body Hamiltonians, there is pioneering work in this direction in Ref.~\cite{Huang21EfficientEstimationOf}.
+While our tail bound, \cref{theorem:Bernstein}, is the first derived upper bound for the energy estimation of quantum many-body Hamiltonians with currently feasible readout schemes, there is pioneering work in this direction in Ref.~\cite{Huang21EfficientEstimationOf}.
 Here, a tail bound is found by means of Hoeffding's inequality that at least one unweighted, \emph{single} Pauli observable in a given collection deviates substantially from its mean.
 This situation is somewhat related to the task of estimating the energy by summation of many Pauli observables but discards the different weights in the Pauli decomposition as well as their respective interplay as each of the observables are treated independently of the other.
 The authors of Ref.~\cite{Huang21EfficientEstimationOf} reintroduce the weights in an ad-hoc manner.
-Hence, we refer to it as the derandomization bound which originally reads as
+Hence, we refer to it as the Derandomization bound which originally reads as

 Here, $\epsilon$ is again the accuracy, $N_i$ counts the number of previous compatible measurement settings and the $h_i$ come from \cref{eq:Hamiltonian}.
 Taking into account the weights $h_i$ in an ad-hoc fashion, however, renders this expression unsuitable for an actual upper bound.
-We can shift the parameter $O \mapsto hO \eqqcolon \tilde{O}$ by some value $h \neq 0$.
+We rectify this by shifting the parameter $O \mapsto hO \eqqcolon \tilde{O}$ by some value $h \neq 0$.
 Hoeffding's inequality implies that

-This ensures that all weighted observables in \cref{eq:Hamiltonian} are treated equally with respect to the value of $\epsilon$.
-Thus, the actual derandomization bound reads as
+This ensures that all weighted observables in \cref{eq:Hamiltonian} are treated equally w.r.t.\ the value of $\epsilon$.
+Thus, the actual Derandomization bound reads as

 Taking a union bound over all observables $O^{(i)}$, we again obtain an upper bound for $\PP[\abs{E-\hat{E}} \geq \epsilon]$.
 We see that this derivation leads to a more conservative $\epsilon$-closeness (captured in terms of the $\infty$-distance) compared to the $1$-distance of \cref{theorem:Bernstein}.
 Since we treat each observable independently of all the others, the total accuracy of the energy estimation can grow as